m3db/m3/src/dbnode/encoding/proto/README.md

 4. Map fields
 5. Reserved fields

-We have explicitly not performed any testing of the following features:
+We have explicitly not performed any testing of the following features and thus they are not supported:

-1. `Any` fields are not supported
+1. `Any` fields
-2. `Oneof` fields are not supported
+2. `Oneof` fields
-3. `Options` are not supported

-## Compression Limitations

-This package will attempt to compress all scalar type fields at the top level of a message, but will not compress any data that is part of a `repeated`, `map` or `nested message` field.
-The `nested message` restriction may be lifted in the future, but the `repeated` and `map` restrictions are unlikely to change.
+3. Options of any type
+4. Custom field types

 ## Compression Techniques

-1. The timestamps for all of the ProtoBuf messages are compressed using [Gorilla style delta of delta encoding](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
+This package compresses the timestamps for the Protobuf messages using [Gorilla style delta of delta encoding](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).

+Additionally, we perform a different type of compression for each field in the Protobuf message based on its type so that we can use compression techniques that are highly efficient for that specific type.

-2. Float fields are compressed using [Gorilla style XOR compression](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
+1. Float fields are compressed using [Gorilla style XOR compression](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
-3. Integer fields are compressed using M3TSZ significant digit integer compression.
+2. Integer fields are compressed using M3TSZ significant digit integer compression.
 We don't currently have any documentation on this compression format.
-4. `bytes` and `string` fields are compressed using a custom dictionary based compression scheme which we will refer to as "LRU Dictionary Compression".
+3. `bytes` and `string` fields are compressed using a custom dictionary based compression scheme which we will refer to as "LRU Dictionary Compression".

 ### LRU Dictionary Compression